sparklingrobots/nano2017/README.md

 3. I've done NaNo before; I'm curious to find out how publicly sharing my work will affect how I work.
 4. Once I thought of sharing it publicly, the only reason I could think of for *not* sharing is that the writing will be an embarrassment.

+## Feedback & Contribution

 I'd love to hear your thoughts as I go along.
 If you like using github, then dig in.
 If you don't, find me on Twitter https://www.twitter.com/sparklingrobots or Instagram https://www.instagram.com/sparklingrobots or just my very regular blog at http://www.tara-king.com.

 Contribution welcome in the form of edits on PRs and issues with your thoughts/feedback.

+I am dwelling here in a weird margin: most coders don't care about how to write a novel, most writers don't care about using github.
+So if you need help in either direction, reach out and I'll talk you through it.